Bears-R-Us/arkouda/pydoc/setup/BUILD.md

 If you have not yet installed the Arkouda client and prerequisites, please follow the directions in the [Installation Section](install_menu.rst) before proceeding with this build.

-Download, clone, or fork the [arkouda repo](https://github.com/Bears-R-Us/arkouda).
-Further instructions assume that the current directory is the top-level directory of the repo.

 ## Environment Variables

 In order to build the server executable, some environment variables need to be configured.
 For a full list, please refer to [Environment Section](../ENVIRONMENT.md).

 ## Dependency Configuration

 ### Using Environment Installed Dependencies *(Recommended)*

-When utilizing a package manager, such as `Anaconda`, to install dependencies (see [INSTALL.md](INSTALL.md)), you will need to provide the path to the location of your installed packages.
+When utilizing a package manager, like `Anaconda`, to install dependencies (see [INSTALL.md](INSTALL.md)), you will need to provide the path to the location of your installed packages.
 This is achieved by adding this path to your `Makefile.paths` (Example Below).

+You might need create a `Makefile.paths` file in the top level of the arkouda directly if it doesn't already exist.

 It is important to note that in most cases you will only provide a single path for your environment.
 However, if you have manually installed dependencies (such as ZeroMQ or HDF5), you will need to provide each install location.

 ```make
 # Makefile.paths